psu-ds410/template-Fall2024/README.md

 Github does not allow password authentication from the command line.
 Instead, you will need to use an access token in place of a password.
 To learn how to make one, go here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token .
 For easiest results, use the _classic_ token and click the "repo" box (make sure to set expiration date after the semester and final are over).
 More adventurous students can try the (better) fine-grained token.
 For fine-grained tokens, choose "only select repositories" and select your github classroom repository (see below), then in "Permissions" find "Contents" and select "read and write" access.

 # Step 1: Create your google classroom assignment repository:
 Sign into github.
-Then go here https://classroom.github.com/a/TjOrC3yY and use your psu email address to join.
+Then go here https://classroom.github.com/a/MW_nVZfd and use your psu email address to join (or click "skip this step").

 # Step 2: Do this every time you are asked to clone your repository.
 *  Open up a terminal, connect to our cluster, and navigate to the folder you want to contain your repository.
-*  Type ```git clone https://github.com/psu-cmpscds410/homework-Fall2024-[github-username].git ds410hw```
+*  Type ```git clone https://github.com/psu-ds410/hws-fall2024-[github-username].git ds410hw```
    *   🤦 alert: do not literally type in "[github-username]" <---- means to put in your actual github user name (no square brackets).
    *   Use your **access token**, not your **password** when you are asked to authenticate.
 If you want to copy/paste, do **not** use ctrl-c.
 Just right click on your terminal and use the paste option.
 The token will not appear visibly when you type it or copy/paste it (you will not see stars ******* either).
    *   You will now see a new folder called ds410hw.
 Congratulation 🎉 you have cloned the repository, but you are not done yet.